 Plus, it’s just so dang versatile!!!

 Don’t have butternut squash?
-Use acorn squash, kobocha squash or sweet potatoes instead.
+You can substitute acorn squash, kobocha squash or sweet potatoes instead.
 Don’t care for eggplant—or can’t find a good one at the store?
 Cauliflower works great here too.
 Just keep your main veggies to about 4 cups each, and you’ll be good to go.

 I’ve made this a number of times for guests, and everyone reaches for seconds.